UK watchdog tells banks to improve remote working safeguards | Health

 UK watchdog tells banks to improve remote working safeguards

-Banks and investment firms have to come up with more "creative solutions" to avoid misconduct as staff work from home due to the coronavirus pandemic, Britain's Financial Conduct Authority said on Thursday.
-Britain told people to work from home from Thursday if possible as new cases of COVID-19 grow again.
+Banks and investment firms need more "creative solutions" to avoid misconduct as staff are set to work from home for longer due to the pandemic, Britain's Financial Conduct Authority said on Thursday.
+Britain told people to work from home if possible from Thursday as new cases of COVID-19 grow again, with Prime Minister Boris Johnson saying the new restrictions could stay for up to six months.

 - READ MORE ON: